The Quick Brief

 What's Happening with Baby

 Your newborn is still operating on pure instinct, spending 16-17 hours per day sleeping in short bursts.
-At two weeks, baby's stomach is about the size of an egg, which explains why feeding happens every 2-3 hours around the clock—yes, including 2 AM, 4 AM, and 6 AM.
+At two weeks, baby's stomach is about the size of an apricot to a small egg, which explains why feeding happens every 2-3 hours around the clock—yes, including 2 AM, 4 AM, and 6 AM.

 The weight check matters because babies typically lose 5-10% of their birth weight in the first few days, then should regain it by week two.
 This is the first objective data point that confirms feeding is going well.
 If you're a numbers person, you'll appreciate this concrete feedback.